15 Best Open-Source LLMs of 2024 You Need to Know

 - Ease of training and deployment: Its user-friendly design simplifies the training and deployment process, enabling developers to harness the power of advanced language models effectively.

-Coding capabilities: MPT-30B extends its prowess beyond text generation, demonstrating a remarkable aptitude for code-related tasks.
+- Coding capabilities: The capabilities of MPT-30B go beyond text generation, demonstrating a remarkable aptitude for code-related tasks.

 13. Dolly 2.0

 Dolly 2.0 is an innovative LLM-developed alternative to commercial offerings like ChatGPT.
 Databricks, a prominent AI player, created Dolly 2.0, representing a significant leap in language generation technology.
 Dolly 2.0 boasts a 12 billion parameter count, and it was trained on databricks-dolly-15k, a dataset created by Databricks employees, a 100% original, human-generated 15,000 prompt and response pairs.